mengzhuou/BizWeb/UserStories.md

 8. [ ] Remove an employee page: enter employee's fname, lname.
 Have a Remove button.
 When remove is clicked, show a warning message: "employee is successdully deleted."
 9. [ ] Direct project page: has project 1, project 2, project 3 options.
 10. [ ] Existing client page: user needs to fill out input textfields: fname, lname of the client.
 Have a search button, show a warning message if client does not exist in our database.
-11. [ ] Get client(s) from searching: based on input (firstname, lastname), return client(s) id,firstname, lastname, birthday
-12. [ ] Remove a client function: needs client id to remove the client.
-13. [ ] Edit client base on id: textfield temporarily store changes until update button is hit.
-14. [ ] Removes a client page: Search client based on client id.
-Show search result.
-Have a Remove button.
-Prompt a Are You Sure model to confirm or cancel this action.
-15. [ ] Searching result in Existing client page: Search results display like a Table in the bottom of the page after the search button is clicked.
+11. [ ] Get client(s) from searching: in the backend, based on input (firstname, lastname), return client(s) id, firstname, lastname, birthday. in the frontend, search results display like a Table in the bottom of the page after the search button is clicked.
 Displayed client(s) search result in the table, columns include firstName, lastName, birthday.
 Client rows are clickable, that will bring user to selected Client page.
+12. [ ] Remove a client function: needs client id to remove the client.
-16. [ ] Display client page: display client's information.
+13. [ ] Display client page: display client's information and allows for edition.
 Have these buttons ready - Edit, Save, Cancel.
 When user clicks Edit, edit button disappeared, Save and Cancel button appearred.
 The information becomes textfield that stores those information.
 Changes will not be saved until Save is clicked.
 Clicking cancel will cancel all changes.
+14. [ ] Removes a client page: Manager is able to search client based on client "id" or "first name and last name and birthday".
+Show search result.
+Have a Remove button.
+Prompt a Are You Sure model to confirm or cancel this action.
+15.